Sessue Hayakawa: Stardom

-Later career
+Later career and retirement

 Returning to the United States again in 1926 to appear on Broadway—and later in vaudeville—Hayakawa opened a Zen temple and study hall on New York's Upper West Side.
 Hayakawa later transitioned into doing talkies; his return to Hollywood and sound film debut came in Daughter of the Dragon (1931), starring opposite Chinese American performer Anna May Wong.
 His accent did not go over well when sound was added to movies.
 Hayakawa played a samurai in the German-Japanese co-production The Daughter of the Samurai (1937).
 The same year, Hayakawa went to France to perform in Yoshiwara (1937), but was trapped in the country and separated from his family upon the German occupation of France in 1940.
 Hayakawa made few films in the following years, but supported himself financially by selling his watercolor paintings.
 He became friends with writer Jirōhachi Satsuma who was also trapped in France.
 Goldsea states that he joined the French Resistance and helped Allied flyers during World War II, although Hayakawa states that he mainly helped the local Japanese community during the war and after.
 His nomadic lifestyle continued until 1950.

 In 1949, Humphrey Bogart's production company located Hayakawa and offered him a role in Tokyo Joe.
 Before issuing a work permit, the American Consulate investigated Hayakawa's activities during the war and found that he had in no way contributed to the German war effort.
 Hayakawa followed Tokyo Joe with Three Came Home (1950), in which he played real-life POW camp commander Lieutenant-Colonel Suga, before returning to France.

 After the war, Hayakawa's on-screen roles can best be described as "the honorable villain", a figure exemplified by his portrayal of Colonel Saito in The Bridge on the River Kwai (1957).
 The film won the Academy Award for Best Picture and Hayakawa earned a nomination for the Best Supporting Actor; he was also nominated for a Golden Globe.
 He called the role the highlight of his career.
-After the film, Hayakawa largely retired from acting.
-Throughout the following years he performed guest appearances on a handful of television shows and films, making his final performance in the animated film The Daydreamer (1966).
+Thereafter, Hayakawa largely retired from acting.
+He stated after appearing in Hell to Eternity (1960), that he would only star in two more films, with the American-Japanese co-production The Big Wave (1961) becoming the first of the two.
+Throughout the following years he performed guest appearances on a handful of television shows and films, making his final major performance in the animated film The Daydreamer (1966).

-After retiring, Hayakawa dedicated himself to Zen Buddhism, became an ordained Zen master, worked as a private acting coach, and wrote his autobiography Zen Showed Me the Way.
+During his late life, Hayakawa dedicated himself to Zen Buddhism, became an ordained Zen master, worked as a private acting coach, and wrote his autobiography Zen Showed Me the Way.